VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 ## Coding interviews are the basis for an entire cottage industry dedicated to help you "ace" them

+This is related to the other problems I mentioned.
+If coding interviews were actually relevant to the work we do every day, we wouldn't need a dedicated industry

 cottage industry just to help get thru it